zamazan4ik/awesome-pgo/article/article.md

 By the way, there is a project about optimizing binary size on the linker step from ByteDance with some promising results: [Slides](https://llvm.org/devmtg/2022-11/slides/TechTalk11-LinkerCodeSizeOptimization.pdf), [Paper](https://arxiv.org/abs/2210.07311v1).
 However, I don't know the current status of this work.

+### Does PGO/PLO work with stripped binaries?

+Instrumentation PGO *should* work with stripped binaries.
+So after the instrumentation phase it's ok to strip the binary.
+Sampling PGO **does not work** with stripping.
+Debug symbols or at least some other samples-to-source mapping is required.
+Clang [says](https://clang.llvm.org/docs/UsersManual.html#using-sampling-profilers) about it in the SPGO documentation via enabling `-gline-tables-only` or `-g` option.
+GCC [has](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-fauto-profile) the same note in the `-fauto-profile` documentation.
+LLVM BOLT also [requires](https://github.com/llvm/llvm-project/blob/main/bolt/README.md#input-binary-requirements) non-stripped binaries.

 ### PGO **decreases** performance - what can I do?

 TODO: write about reporting such problems to upstream - https://users.rust-lang.org/t/how-to-report-performance-regressions-with-profile-guided-optimization-pgo/98225